joel-tuberosa/ELIE/README.rst

 -------
 For usage information, run any of these scripts with the option --help.

-* checkout_collecting_events.py
+* checkout_collecting_events
-   Identify inconsistensies between the outputs of sort_labels.py and match_collecting_events.py in order to validate collecting event attributions.
+   Identify inconsistensies between the outputs of sort_labels and match_collecting_events in order to validate collecting event attributions.

-* make_collecting_events.py
+* make_collecting_events
-   Build collecting event objects from an input table and store the data in a JSON file for usage with match_collecting_events.py.
+   Build collecting event objects from an input table and store the data in a JSON file for usage with match_collecting_events.

-* make_labels.py
+* make_labels
-   Build label objects from an input table and store the data in a JSON file for usage with sort_labels.py, search_labels.py and match_collecting_events.py.
+   Build label objects from an input table and store the data in a JSON file for usage with sort_labels, search_labels and match_collecting_events.

-* match_collecting_events.py
+* match_collecting_events
    Match labels with collecting events using full-text search and similarity scoring.
 Dates can be parsed in the label data to limit the search to collecting event with overlapping dates.

-* search_labels.py
+* search_labels
    Full-text search in a collection of labels.

-* sort_labels.py
+* sort_labels
    Cluster label based on text similarity and parse localisation, date and collector's names in the raw text.

-* subset_db.py
+* subset_db
    Subset a label or a collecting event database in JSON format.

-* table_export.py
+* table_export
    Make a TSV file from a JSON file containing a label or a collecting event database.